0x48piraj/wrong8007/README.md

 > If `usb_vid` and `usb_pid` are not set, the USB trigger module **disables itself silently** and will not hook into USB events.

 * However, if you're using `insmod` directly, you bypass the `Makefile` validation.
-In that case, it’s your responsibility to ensure valid inputs.
+In that case, it's your responsibility to ensure valid inputs.

 The kernel module does **not** include extensive runtime validation for invalid `USB_EVENT` values to avoid bloating the kernel with unnecessary checks.